yutclubza/YutClubZa/Helium-Wiki.md

 ### Helium Support Wiki

+Since the Kit-Kat upgrade, some devices will not allow you to backup to the external SD card.
+There is no fix for this.
+SD card backups are not a supported scenario in Helium.

 **_We do not offer refunds because there is free version to try before you buy._**

 **_Please note: Helium has never been, nor ever will be, compatible with any device running anything less than Android 4.0_**